elipropp/Website/README.md

 # Personal Website

 Repository for my Personal Website

-The website can be found at:  https://ehpropp.github.io/Website/
+The website can be found at: [elipropp.github.io/Website/](https://elipropp.github.io/Website/)

 To create this website I followed a tutorial by Brad Traversy of Traversy Media on YouTube.
-The link first video of the tutorial can be found [here](https://www.youtube.com/watch?v=gYzHS-n2gqU&list=PLCVx6Ss6-wUV8C6XEy7_m0d4JpdvP2d_0&index=15&t=0s).
+The link to the first video of the tutorial can be found [here](https://www.youtube.com/watch?v=gYzHS-n2gqU&list=PLCVx6Ss6-wUV8C6XEy7_m0d4JpdvP2d_0&index=15&t=0s).

 The tutorial used npm from Node.js to make use of sass for the design.